Illinois officials gather for ‘No Room for Trafficking’ training event

-CHICAGO — Illinois Gov. J.B.
-Pritzker, Mayor Lori Lightfoot, hotel leaders and others tackle the problem of human trafficking.
+CHICAGO — Illinois Gov. JB Pritzker, Mayor Lori Lightfoot, hotel leaders and others tackle the problem of human trafficking.

-They gathered Friday morning at the Sheraton Grand Chicago to discuss prevention at a "No Room for Trafficking" training event, which is part of an international campaign.
+The officials gathered Friday morning at the Sheraton Grand Chicago to discuss prevention at a "No Room for Trafficking" training event, which is part of an international campaign.

 As it turns out, major sporting events, like the Super Bowl, typically see a surge in human trafficking.